wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.7.2 =
+* Fixed bug with hidden custom fields not exporting.
+* Added errors for when an old style import/export file is used.
 = 1.7.1 =
 * New version to prevent the 'invalid header' error that some users were getting on install/upgrade = 1.7.0 =